Analysis | How to turn a tweet into viable evidence of a war crime

 We take for granted our access to near-real-time documentation of international events, including the war in Ukraine.
-Since even before the full Russian invasion began, social media users in Ukraine and Russia were filming and sharing the build-up of forces near Ukraine’s border.
+Since even before the full Russian invasion began, social media users in Ukraine and Russia were filming and sharing the buildup of forces near Ukraine’s border.
 The government had satellite imagery showing the scale of what was looming, but on-the-ground observers gave a sense of ubiquity and detail.
-The general public knew that Russia’s vehicles were painted with "Z" markings before they began showing up on streets near Kharkiv.
+The general public knew that Russia’s vehicles were painted with “Z” markings before they began showing up on streets near Kharkiv.

 But just as we’ve all learned the potential utility of ubiquitous mobile phones in capturing illicit and criminal activity in the United States, it’s useful to remember that the same effects are at play in international conflicts.
 Capturing and sharing an interesting or alarming video might also be sharing the deployment of an illegal munition.

-There is a prohibition against the use of cluster munitions, for example, a type of ordinance that spreads smaller explosives over a wide area.
-Such weapons pose an obvious risk of civilian casualty, given that they are inherently imprecise.
+There is a prohibition against the use of cluster munitions, for example, a type of ordnance that spreads smaller explosives over a wide area.
+Such weapons pose an obvious risk of civilian casualties, given that they are inherently imprecise.
 And that is what the dashcam footage above appears to show, according to researchers from the open-source investigations group Bellingcat.

 “Kharkiv also appears to have been the target of multiple cluster munition attacks,” Bellingcat’s team wrote last month.
 In the video, “we can see the effect of such a strike, with multiple submunitions detonating across a wide area.
 This stretch of highway (50.048093, 36.189638) runs through a residential area and is immediately next to a children’s hospital.”

 The hospital, too, was struck.
-It’s not visible in the video, but sits across the intersection the car approached, on the left.
+It’s not visible in the video but sits across the intersection the car approached, on the left.
 We know that in part because the video was geolocated; the place at which it occurred was identified by latitude and longitude.
 Here is what that same intersection looked like in peaceful times, as captured by Google.

 In a phone call with The Washington Post, Eliot Higgins, Bellingcat’s founder, explained the importance of geolocating such videos as part of the process of documenting possible infringements of international law.
-Over the past several years, Bellingcat and its partners — including Mnemonic Labs and the Centre for Information Resilience (CIR) — have built a system for collecting, verifying and storing evidence from conflict zones that might eventually be used to enforce the rules of war.
+Over the past several years, Bellingcat and its partners — including Mnemonic and the Center for Information Resilience (CIR) — have built a system for collecting, verifying and storing evidence from conflict zones that might eventually be used to enforce the rules of war.

 “The main thing we try to find out at the moment is the location of each of these videos because the intent is to make them searchable for future accountability processes,” Higgins explained.
 Once geolocated, the information is put in a spreadsheet that’s maintained by Bellingcat and CIR.
-The evidence itself is archived by both Bellingcat and Mnemonic and the data used to populate a map created by CIR.
+The evidence itself is archived by both Bellingcat and Mnemonic, and the data used to populate a map created by CIR.

 That geolocation can be tricky.
 It involves identifying distinctive features seen in photos and videos and matching those with known imagery from satellite photos or from tools like Google Maps.
 Here’s Bellingcat’s Aric Toler identifying some distinctive features in a video as he asks for assistance in figuring out where an explosion occurred.